 If you have imported one or more CAD files and stumble into a problem either at meshing or anywhere else, it might be an indicator that the CAD file is actually not a solid, but a compound of surfaces, which can cause problems for FreeCAD.

 To check if your CAD is a solid:

 Click on the object in Tree View and open Python console (right-click on the icon toolbar and select Python console)

 On the lower right corner Python console will open.
 Write len(obj.Shape.Solids) and click enter.

-Take a look of the output.
+Take a look at the output.

 The number of solids indicate how many volumes are there.
 If this number is high, evaluate the quality of your CAD file!

 Select the patch you want to build and click Create.
-Fill out the template parameters and click OK to build your geometry!

 Select Coaxial edge connector and click Create.

 The connector will be automatically placed in your workbench, so you can position it by right-clicking on it in the tree view and selecting Transform.